-Some aspects of inspection findings and their associated violations at operating power reactors cannot be addressed only through the Operating Reactor Assessment Program.
-Operating reactor inspection findings are assigned significance and any associated violations involving traditional enforcement are assigned severity levels and can be considered for civil penalties (see IMC 0612).
-In determining the severity level assigned to such violations, the NRC will consider information in this Policy and the violation examples in Section 6.0 of this Policy, as well as SDP-related information, when available.
-Typically, the types of violations dispositioned using traditional enforcement include the following:
+Some aspects of Certain violations at power reactors cannot be addressed solely through the SDP-, and are therefore.
+In these cases, violations must be addressed separately from any associated ROP or cROP findings (when findings are present).
+Accordingly, these violations are assigned severity levels and can be considered for civil penalties in accordance with this Policy\while the significance of the associated ROP or cROP finding (when present) must be dispositioned in accordance with the SDP.
+In determining the severity level assigned to such violations, the NRC will consider information in this Policy and the violation examples in Section 6.0 of this Policy, as well as SDP related information, when available.

-a. violations that resulted in actual safety or security consequences (as described in Section 2.2.1.a)
+Typically, the types of vViolations with the following attributes are dispositioned using traditional enforcement include the following:

-- b. violations that may impact the ability of the NRC to perform its regulatory oversight function (as described in 2.2.1.c) - c. violations involving willfulness (as described in Section 2.2.1.d) - d. violations of NRC requirements for which there are no associated SDP performance deficiencies (e.g., a violation of TS which is not a performance deficiency.)
-These violations are normally dispositioned using discretion, similar to that described in Section 3.2 of this Policy.
+- violations that resulted in actual safety or security consequences (as described in Section 2.2.1.a) - b. violations that may impact the ability of the NRC to perform its regulatory oversight function (as described in 2.2.1.c) - c. violations involving willfulness (as described in Section 2.2.1.d) - d. violations not associated with ROP or cROP $\underline{\text{inspection}}$ findings